Trudeau rebuffs calls for Sajjan’s resignation amid charges of ‘stolen valour’

 Trudeau, however, would not be moved from his talking points.

-“The minister made a mistake,” he said.
+“The minister made a mistake,” the prime minister said repeatedly.
 “He acknowledged his responsibility and apologized for it; that’s what Canadians expect when one makes a mistake.”

-Trudeau went on to say Sajjan had served his country with distinction in a number of capacities, including as a police officer and as a soldier.
+Trudeau went on to insist that Sajjan had served his country with distinction in a number of capacities, including as a police officer and as a soldier.
 As a minister, he added, “he has my full confidence.”

 Sajjan, for his part, later rose and repeated his apology.